rqelibari/pygonal/doc/source/transforms.rst

 coordinate frame, and linear transforms provide a concise construct for representing a myriad of possible mutations.

-Planar transforms are represented as linear transformation matrices.
+pygonal transforms are represented as linear transformation matrices.
 However, their interface provides abstractions so that common transformation operations can be conveniently created and used, without having to worry about the underlying matrix math.